-In six months we will require the Birmingham Community Healthcare NHS Foundation Trust to provide evidence of the following:
+In six months we will require the Birmingham Women's and Children's NHS Foundation Trust to provide evidence the following.

-- Findings of reviews undertaken as a result of the recommendations, detailing any changes made by the Trust - Current patient feedback heard by the Trust that demonstrates that all the issues highlighted in our recommendations have been resolved - Evidence and findings of the clinical capacity review, including any changes undertaken and planned by the Trust - Current patient feedback heard by the trust that demonstrates improvement through the following initiatives: - 'Starlight' distraction boxes - Hospital staff improving the way they announce which patient is next, including whether the written whiteboards are accessible to patients, particularly those with visual impairment.
+- Findings of reviews undertaken as a result of the recommendations, detailing any changes made by the Trust. - Current patient feedback heard by the Trust that demonstrates that all the issues highlighted in our recommendations have been resolved. - Evidence and findings of the clinical capacity review, including any changes undertaken and planned by the Trust.

+- Current patient feedback heard by the trust that demonstrates improvement through the following initiatives: - 'Starlight' distraction boxes - Hospital staff improving the way they announce which patient is next, including whether the written whiteboards are accessible to patients, particularly those with visual impairment.